In this tutorial, you will learn about pKa and its relationships with Ka and pH as well as how to calculate pKa from Ka and pH.

 What is pKa?

-pKa denotes the logarithmic dissociation constant.
+In simple terms, pKa is a number that shows how weak or strong an acid is.
+A strong acid will have a pKa of less than zero.
+More precisely – pKa is the negative log base ten of the Ka value (acid dissociation constant).
 It measures the strength of an acid — how tightly a proton is held by a Bronsted acid.
 The lower the value of pKa, the stronger the acid and the greater its ability to donate its protons.

 pKa and Ka